It was sometime in the evening of August 16, 2018 that Selma Blair's life changed for good.

-But it wasn't until, after seeking out the only solution she'd come across able to temporarily soothe her distress—a steroid shot to quell the neck pain—a new doctor insisted on an M.R.I. that she got the answers she'd been so desperate to find.
-And after the gigantic imaging machine began to do its thing, photographing her brain, the neurologist informed Blair that the 20 lesions covering the organ meant that she was likely suffering from multiple sclerosis, a chronic and unpredictable disease of the central nervous system that disrupts its ability to communicate with the rest of the body.
+But it wasn't until a new doctor insisted on an M.R.I. (after she received a steroid shot, the only temporary solution she'd found to quell her neck pain) that she got the answers she'd been so desperate to find.
+After the gigantic imaging machine began to do its thing, photographing her brain, the neurologist informed Blair that the 20 lesions covering the organ meant that she was likely suffering from multiple sclerosis, a chronic and unpredictable disease of the central nervous system that disrupts its ability to communicate with the rest of the body.

-It was a moment that was long time coming for the actress, who'd, up until a terrifying 2016 incident on an airplane saw her making tabloid headlines after she had what she'd described, pre-MS diagnosis, as a "total psychotic blackout," prompted her to drop booze cold turkey, taken to self-medicating with alcohol while she grappled with the emotional fallout that comes along with a failing body.
+It was a moment that was long time coming for the actress.
+She'd taken to self-medicating with alcohol—a coping mechanism she'd developed as a child—as she grappled with the emotional fallout that comes along with a failing body.

-"I was ashamed and I was doing the best I could and I was a great mother, but it was killing me," Blair told ABC News' Robin Roberts in late February of this year.
+But a terrifying 2016 incident on an airplane that saw her making tabloid headlines after she had what she'd described, pre-MS diagnosis, as a "total psychotic blackout," prompted her to drop booze cold turkey.
+"I was ashamed and I was doing the best I could and I was a great mother, but it was killing me," Blair told ABC News' Robin Roberts in 2019.
 "And so when I got the diagnosis I cried with some relief.
 Like, 'Oh, good, I'll be able to do something.'"

 "I had tears.
 They weren't tears of panic," she reiterated of that life-changing night.
 "They were tears of knowing I now had to give in to a body that had loss of control, and there was some relief in that."